Pages

 salt and pepper

 Mix all ingredients together, form into a rough loaf shape and place on baking tray.
-Bake in moderate oven for 45 minutes.

 Israeli Purple Cabbage Salad